GateGuy/RH-Downloader/README.md

 ### Is this a rom downloader?
 - No. This program does not download roms, nor does it refer to any means of obtaining roms.
 It only downloads a patch file and applies it to the appropriate rom on your computer.
 You are responsible for obtaining a legal copy of any rom you want to patch.
 ### Can I see what it looks like?
 - Here's a video that shows the program being used to download and apply a patch: https://drive.google.com/open?id=1TP6Sdt6M2P7bKIedCnygu0x-ZanF6eyG.
-There's also a screenshot in the repo that shows a separate example.
+There's also a screenshot at the top of this readme.
 ### What does this access/affect on my computer?
 - All downloaded files are stored in either the output folder (which is a folder named "output" in the same directory as the program) or a temp folder (which is stored in this same directory and is optionally deleted after the program is finished).
 This temp folder contains the downloaded patch (extracted if necessary) and a copy of the original rom from your rom folder.
 Other than that, all that is accessed on your computer is the original rom that will be patched.
 ### Does this support batch downloading (can I download multiple patches at a time)?